 - Avoid mixing a cheap item and an expensive item and simply promoting the package.

-- If you are mixing products with different values, establish the value of the individual items first, particularly the most expensive one.
+- If you are combining products with different values, establish the value of the individual items first, particularly the most expensive one.

-- Take a lesson from infomercial producers and emphasize the additive nature of bonus items.
+- Take a lesson from savvy, results-driven infomercial producers and emphasize the additive nature of bonus items.